suryaraog/SPM-HW6/README.md

   PTO, Number of days or hours committed to Sprint ceremonies, Number of Hours/Day available as a range)
   Output: Available Effort-Hours/Person and Available Effort-Hours for Team

+## Usage

+To run the program and test the features:

+1. Open a terminal in the project directory.
+2. Run the script with Python:

+   `python features.py`

+   `python -m unittest test_features.py`